VasileiosDiamantidis/Privacy_Tracking_Alert_iOS15/README.md

 <b>Expected behaviour</b> <br>
 Running the project should show the initial screen and the prompts stacked so when the user responds to the first permission request then to have to accept the second permission request and finally the App tracking transparency request.<br>
-The expected behaviour is reproducible in iOS devices runing iOS version 14.x and 13.x.
+The expected behaviour is reproducible in iOS devices running iOS version 14.x and 13.x.

 <b>Issue </b><br>
 When the project runs on device with iOS/iPadOS 15.0, only the permission requests for the camera usage and notifications are being presented to the user.<br>